The designs are made out of

 building.

-Antler Shed Construction 1
+Antler Shed Construction Phase 1